skrey/yellow-extensions/source/command/README.md

 ## How to build a static cache

 You can build a static cache to speed up your website.
-Usually a web page is first generated and then delivered to the browser.
-With a cache you can skip one step and deliver web pages directly to the browser.
+Usually a page is first generated and then delivered to the browser.
+With a cache you can skip one step and deliver pages directly to the browser.
 This improves loading time, but the cache needs to be updated repeatedly.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php build cache`, you can optionally add a location.
 To clean the cache type following: `php yellow.php clean cache`.

 ## Examples